rigaya/QSVEnc/QSVEncC_Options.en.md

     | grey | stripe was detected|
     | light blue | motion & stripe was detected |

+  - rff=&lt;bool&gt;
+    When this options is set true, rff flag from input will be checked, and when there is progressive frame coded with rff, then deinterlacing will not be applied.

   - log=&lt;bool&gt;
     Generate log of per frame afs status (for debug).